HE0144-4657: A Carbon-Enhanced Ultra Metal-Poor Star ([Fe/H] ~ -4.1) from the Helmi Stream Disrupted Dwarf Galaxy: Analysis and Discussion

-Due to its low metallicity and high carbon abundance, \hesstar is a prime candidate to be a true second-generation star, formed from interstellar gas enriched by a single supernova explosion. \citet{hartwig2018} proposed \abund{Mg}{C} as a chemical marker to distinguish mono- vs. multi-enriched stars.
+Due to its low metallicity and high carbon abundance, \hesstar is a prime candidate to be a true second-generation star, formed from interstellar gas enriched by a single supernova explosion.
+With \eps{C}=A(C)=6.58 and subsolar \xfe{Ba}, \hesstar can be placed in the low carbon band defined by \citet{spite2013} and classified as a Group~III CEMP-no \citep{yoon2016}.
+The radial velocity variation between the two high-resolution spectra is within uncertainties, suggesting \hesstar is not in a binary system, which corroborates with the $17\pm9\%$ binary fraction among CEMP-no stars determined by \citet{hansen2016}.
+We note, however, the case of HE~0107$-$5240, a \metal$<-5$ CEMP-no in a long-period binary system \citep{caffau2025}.
+Further radial velocity monitoring for \hesstar would be desirable to further assess its binary status.

+\citet{hartwig2018} proposed \abund{Mg}{C} as a chemical marker to distinguish mono- vs. multi-enriched stars.
 With $\abund{Mg}{C}=-2.07$, \hesstar is well within the mono-enriched regime.
 More recently, \citet{hartwig2023} developed a data-driven method to classify UMP stars into mono- or multi-enriched stars with support vector machines.
 We used the {\texttt{emu-c}} code\footnote{\href{https://gitlab.com/thartwig/emu-c}{https://gitlab.com/thartwig/emu-c}}, which takes abundances for C, O, Na, Mg, Al, Si, Ca, Cr, Mn, Fe, Co, Ni, and Zn as inputs.
 From the LTE abundances in Table~\ref{abund}, the probability of \hesump\, being mono-enriched is $86\pm8$\%.
 Using the NLTE abundances when available, the probability increases to $89\pm7$\%.

 To quantify the mass and explosion energy of the potential progenitor of \hesump, we used the \texttt{starfit}\footnote{\href{https://starfit.org/}{https://starfit.org/}} tool, which contains nucleosynthesis yields\footnote{In this work, we have used the \texttt{znuc2012.S4} model database.} for 16,800 Population~III faint-supernova \citep{heger2002,heger2010} models with masses in the 9.6~\Msun to 100~\Msun range, explosion energies 0.3--$10\times10^{51}$~erg, and a mixing parameter (0.0 to 0.25).
 For the fitting exercise, we resampled the light-element ($Z\leq30$) abundance pattern for \hesump\, 10,000 times, assuming normal distributions for each element, centered on the observed abundance and with dispersion $\sigma$.
 The results are shown in the bottom panel of Figure~\ref{csyn}.
 The observed abundances (using the NLTE corrections when available) are shown as blue circles, and the best-fit models as solid lines, colored by percentage occurrence, mass, and explosion energy.
 99.2\% of the re-sampled abundance patterns have their best-fit model with 50\,\Msun and $E_{\rm SN}\leq1.8\times10^{51}$\,erg.